Invoicing Projects

 Once the invoice lines are created, the process in the same as valid for on account invoices.

-Only one type of invoicing can be done for each invoicing activity.
-If different types of invoicing are done in the same project, you must enter a separate activity for each.
+Only one type of invoicing is used for each invoicing activity.
+If different types of invoicing are used in the same project, you must specify a separate activity for each.

-You enter the amount to invoice in an invoice proposal.
+You specify the amount to invoice in an invoice proposal.
 You can also change invoice line amounts generated for on account invoicing before invoicing.

-Invoice proposals can be printed when created.
+You can print invoice proposals upon creation.
 You can use the draft invoice printed for pro forma invoicing or to check the invoice.
-Invoices can be connected and monitored.
+You can connect and monitor invoices.
 For more information, refer to Project Scheduling.

 2. Locking Invoice Proposal

-The invoice proposal can be locked and its status set to Ready to invoice, before the invoice is printed.
+You can lock the invoice proposal and set the status to Ready to invoice, before the invoice is printed.
 You cannot change the invoice proposal after locking.
-The locked invoices can be unlocked before invoicing using the same alternative.
+You can unlock the locked invoices before invoicing using the same alternative.

-If invoicing is done directly in an invoicing activity, a separate step is not needed to lock the invoice proposal.
+If invoicing is performed directly in an invoicing activity, a separate step is not needed to lock the invoice proposal.
 In this case, the proposal is locked automatically when the invoice is printed.

 3. Printing Invoice

 An invoice document must be connected to the project order so an invoice can be printed.
-The documents entered in the project order type are connected to the project when it is created.
+The documents specified in the project order type are connected to the project when it is created.

 You can print invoices from the project's invoicing activity for each invoice at a time.
 You can print them from a menu so all locked invoices are printed at once.